Car Enthusiasm

 Naming the fan

-The label "petrolhead" is itself a 20th-century coinage, the Oxford English Dictionary records its earliest evidence from 1973 in an Australian student publication, formed from British "petrol" plus the "-head" suffix denoting an obsessive enthusiast.
+The label "petrolhead" is a 20th-century coinage: the Oxford English Dictionary records its earliest evidence from 1973, in the University of New South Wales student paper Tharunka, formed from British "petrol" plus the "-head" suffix denoting an obsessive enthusiast.
 British automotive media adopted it through the 1980s and 1990s, where it acquired its positive, identity-affirming sense; the American equivalent "gearhead" runs in parallel.
 Neither term carries any clinical or pathological derivation.

 In practice